Cloud Strife: In Final Fantasy VII

-Cloud is introduced as a mercenary employed by AVALANCHE, an eco-terrorist group opposed to the Shinra Company, and who claims to be formerly of SOLDIER 1st Class, an elite Shinra fighting unit.
+Cloud is introduced as a 21-year-old mercenary employed by AVALANCHE, an eco-terrorist group opposed to the Shinra Company, and who claims to be formerly of SOLDIER 1st Class, an elite Shinra fighting unit.
 Beginning the game with the placeholder name "Ex-SOLDIER" (元ソルジャー, Moto Sorujā), Cloud assists AVALANCHE's leader, Barret Wallace, in bombing one of the Mako reactors, power plants which drain the planet's "Lifestream".
 Despite appearing detached and more interested in the pay of his work, Cloud demonstrates moments of camaraderie, such as prioritizing Jessie's security over his escape during the Mako Reactor 1's explosion.
 Players can choose to interact in a friendlier manner with AVALANCHE's members.
 After being approached by his childhood friend and AVALANCHE member, Tifa Lockhart, Cloud agrees to continue helping AVALANCHE.
 Cloud encounters Aerith Gainsborough, a resident of Midgar's slums, and agrees to serve as her bodyguard in exchange for a date.
 He helps her evade Shinra, who are pursuing her because she is the sole survivor of a race known as the Cetra.
 During the course of their travels, a love triangle develops between Cloud, Tifa, and Aerith.

 Following the player's departure from Midgar, Cloud narrates his history with Sephiroth, a legendary member of SOLDIER and the game's primary antagonist, and the events that led to his disappearance five years prior.
 Cloud joined SOLDIER to emulate Sephiroth, and explains that he would sign up for a "big mission" whenever they became available, as the conclusion of Shinra's war with the people of Wutai ended his chances for military fame.
 Sephiroth started questioning his humanity after accompanying him on a job to Cloud's hometown of Nibelheim and discovering documents concerning Jenova, an extraterrestrial lifeform and Sephiroth's "mother".
 This ultimately led to Sephiroth burning down Nibelheim, killing Cloud's mother.
 Cloud confronted Sephiroth at Mt.
 Nibel's Mako Reactor and was believed to have killed him, but Cloud dismisses this as a lie, as he knows he would be no match for Sephiroth.
 He is troubled by the fact that although he most likely would have lost the fight, he lived after challenging Sephiroth.